Also known as:

 An endoscope is a long, thin, flexible tube with a tiny video camera and light on the end.
 By adjusting the various controls on the endoscope, a gastroenterologist can safely guide the instrument to carefully examine the inside lining of the upper digestive system.
 The high quality picture from the endoscope is shown on a TV monitor; it gives a clear, detailed view.
 Tiny instruments can be passed through an opening in the endoscope to obtain tissue samples, coagulate (stop) bleeding sites, dilate or stretch a narrowed area or perform other treatments.

-Providence Gastrointestinal Center provides state-of-the-art gastroenterology services.
+Providence Digestive Health Institute provides state-of-the-art gastroenterology services.
 Our board-certified gastroenterologists diagnose and treat disorders of the digestive tract, which includes the esophagus, stomach, small intestine, colon and rectum, pancreas, liver, gallbladder and biliary system.
-Providence Gastrointestinal Center is part of a comprehensive program at Providence involving medical and surgical specialties.
+Providence Digestive Health Institute is part of a comprehensive program at Providence involving medical and surgical specialties.

-The Advanced Endoscopy Center at Providence Gastrointestinal Center diagnoses and treats diseases of the digestive tract, using state-of-the-art technologies not widely available.
+The Advanced Endoscopy Center at Providence Digestive Health Institute diagnoses and treats diseases of the digestive tract, using state-of-the-art technologies not widely available.